zaiyan-alam/ACCESS-Pegasus-Examples/README.md

 Variant Calling
 ===============
-Pegasus Workflow corresponding to the  [Automating a Variant Calling Workflow](https://datacarpentry.org/wrangling-genomics/05-automation/index.html) from Data Carpentry Lesson [Data Wrangling and Processing for Genomics](https://datacarpentry.org/wrangling-genomics/).This workflow downloads and aligns SRA data to the E. coli  REL606 reference genome, and checks what differences exist in our reads versus the genome.
+Pegasus Workflow corresponding to the  [Automating a Variant Calling Workflow](https://datacarpentry.org/wrangling-genomics/05-automation/index.html) from Data Carpentry Lesson [Data Wrangling and Processing for Genomics](https://datacarpentry.org/wrangling-genomics/).
+This workflow downloads and aligns SRA data to the E. coli  REL606 reference genome, and checks what differences exist in our reads versus the genome.
 The workflow also performs perform  variant calling to see how the population changed over time.

 Rosetta
 =======